 These placements offer a rare chance to gain practical conservation experience that is essential for a career in marine conservation and environmental education, and as such they are incredibly competitive.

-ORCA run an application process opening in January each year, with placements taking place throughout the spring and summer.
+ORCA run an application process each year, with placements taking place throughout the spring and summer.
 Wildlife Officer Placement applications are currently closed.